dkoding/ludum-engine/README.md

 Android: Run AndroidLauncher on a connected device or the emulator

 Web: Run gradle task :html:superDev and when finished point browser to http://localhost:8080/html/ (or your specified context path)
+Sometimes you have to recompile (press the refresh button in the brower) to get the game to start properly.
+I don't know why this is...

 IOS: Run IOSLauncher on a connected device or the emulator (requires Mac OS X!)